Cloudlock/marshmallow/docs/quickstart.rst

 Ordering Output
 ---------------

 For some use cases, it may be useful to maintain field ordering of serialized output.
 To enable ordering, set the ``ordered`` option to `True`.
-This will instruct marshmallow to serialize data to a `collections.OrderedDict`.
+This will instruct marshmallow2 to serialize data to a `collections.OrderedDict`.

 .. code-block:: python
     :emphasize-lines: 7